Euro zone bond yields fall as oil weighs on inflation, cements QE bets

 Bond traders said European bond markets were taking momentum from an overnight rally in U.S. Treasuries.
 Falling oil prices had seen investors switch out of equities into bonds during the U.S. session, creating strong demand for a 30-year bond sale.

-Even long-term Greek bond yields -- which have shot higher over the last few sessions amid political upheaval in Athens -- dipped, although short-dated yields continued their move higher as default fears resurface.
+Even Greek bond yields -- which have shot higher over the last few sessions amid political upheaval in Athens -- dipped 8 bps to 9.2 percent.

-A strong rise in output of consumer goods kept euro zone industrial production rising in October, data on Friday showed, while employment also ticked up in the third quarter.
+European investors will be keeping a close eye on employment and industrial production data due at 1000GMT for signs of further weakening in the euro zone economy that would also underpin the need for ECB action.

-But a downgrade of the bloc’s second largest economy France will be a major blow, especially after Italy’s rating was slashed by Standard and Poor’s last week.
+But a downgrade of the bloc’s second largest economy France would be a major blow, especially after Italy’s rating was slashed by Standard and Poor’s last week.

 Many strategists believe Fitch is almost certain to downgrade France at its scheduled ratings review on Friday, after having cut the outlook on its AA rating to negative in October.

 “The agency is not alone in questioning the government’s commitment to serious reforms and economies, and this should result in a downgrade,” said DZ Bank in a note to clients.
-(Editing by Toby Chopra)
+(Editing by Crispian Balmer)